 Building blocks are determined in alphabet notation by color-coded anchors that identify pairs of notes by single anchor symbols.
-Knowing the following pairs of chromatic scale symbols of the six tritones is worthwhile because they provide the basis for identifying all possible building blocks and inversions of building blocks appearing in melody lines or their scales of origin.
+Knowing the following pairs of chromatic scale symbols of the six tritones is worthwhile because they provide the basis for identifying all possible building blocks and inversions of building blocks appearing in melody lines.